Jiu-Jitsu & Grappling are growing sports on the East End, thanks to Greg Melita and Hamptons Jiu-Jitsu.

-Having that vision, Melita founded Hamptons Youth Camps, Inc. which launched in 2020.
+Melita also founded Hamptons Youth Camps, Inc. in 2020.
 HYC is a non-profit organization that offers scholarships for exclusive camp activities year-round for kids in the area that need extra activities after school or have a lack of activities available to them throughout the year.
-Greg also owns Montauk Spring Water, a local Hamptons water delivery service.

 “We’re really looking to benefit everybody on the East End, especially for the kids that don’t have much to do when it’s not summertime,” Melita said.